-Summer is here, which means that it’s time for students to start thinking about where to live in the spring.
+Spring is here, which means that it’s time for students to start thinking about where to live in the fall.
 Fort Collins is a great city for off-campus student housing, as you can see from our comprehensive list of available student properties.
 Whether this is your first time looking for off-campus housing or you’ve been renting for years, we are here to help you find the apartment, house, duplex, or condo of your dreams!
 In this blog, we share four tips on how to find the perfect off-campus student accommodation so that you can go into fall semester with confidence.

 Determine Your Budget